JuanCarvajal12/GenericAPI/README.md

 This repo serves the purpose of showcasing my habilities in this library.
 This will be part of my portfolio when I'm done.

-So far, Here I show usage of:
+So far I have used/done:

 * Python types/typing/annotations
 * Pydantic models